 more real than memory

-Today, it is our assumption, that the familial presences Syl experienced in her early practice, were those of the many students, who continually pass through our doors.
+Today, we assume that the familial presences Syl experienced in her early practice were those of the many students who continually pass through our doors.

 Answering the Call to Mentor

-In 2002, several students again asked Syl if she would consider certifying them as teachers.
-Like her first invitation, she was asked just to teach them what she had learned so far, and certify them to pass along what they learned from her to others.
-She contemplated these requests mindfully, as she began writing six yoga series of study, filming a series of DVDs and CDs, facilitating workshops and appearing on morning television.
-Over the course of a two year time-frame, an initial teacher certification curriculum was written that would give students an immersive mentoring experience.
+In 2002, several students again asked Syl to consider certifying them as teachers.
+Like in her first invitation, she was asked to teach them what she had learned so far and to certify them to pass along what they learned from her to others.
+She contemplated these requests mindfully as she began writing six yoga study series, filming and releasing a series of DVDs and CDs, facilitating workshops, and appearing on morning television.
+Over a two-year period, an initial teacher certification curriculum was developed to provide students with an immersive mentoring experience.

-In 2005, Syl lead the first yoga teacher training in Utah Valley, and began pre-development of several other programs, that would also fit well with the concept of an awakening style of yoga practice.
+In 2004, Syl led the first yoga teacher training in Utah Valley and began developing several other programs that aligned with the concept of an awakening style of yoga practice.

 Yoga is the Guru, the teacher is the guide

 In 2007, after using a variety of locations, the current Bodhi Yoga facility was opened.
-This same year, Syl had been invited to be an annual guest speaker at the Rollins Center for Entrepreneurship and Technology, at Brigham Young University.
-The experience of teaching students participating in the Marriott School of Management MBA program, was again pricking her consciousness.
+That same year, Syl was invited to serve as an annual guest speaker at the Rollins Center for Entrepreneurship and Technology at Brigham Young University.
+The experience of teaching students participating in the Marriott School of Management MBA program was again pricking her consciousness.

-As a result from several of the students questions that arose in her lectures at BYU, Syl was motivated to sit in a series of personal meditations.
-The inquiry she took to her meditation pillow, in the new CottonTree facility, focused on how, both the yoga center and her life’s work, were to evolve.
-She was surprised at the inspiration that not only directed her to take on the primary name of “Bodhi Yoga” for the yoga center, but also as an appropriate description of the style of yoga she had evolved into teaching others.
+As a result of several questions from students that arose during her lectures at BYU, Syl was motivated to sit in a series of personal meditations.
+The inquiry she took to her meditation pillow, in the new CottonTree facility, focused on how both the yoga center and her life’s work were to evolve.
+She was surprised by the inspiration that not only led her to adopt the primary name “Bodhi Yoga” for the yoga center, but also to use it as an appropriate description of the style of yoga she had evolved into teaching others.

 The students and teachers at Bodhi Yoga have mused often, at the ancient yogic practice of a student receiving a new name from his or her Guru.
-Traditionally, a student would be given a new name at the time when strong “Tapas” (a fervor for practice and study) had tempered and matured their awareness into a new and more authentic identity.
-Anciently, taking on a new name on the yogic path, was a rite of passage, a natural evolution.
+Traditionally, a student would be given a new name when strong “Tapas” (a fervor for practice and study) had tempered and matured their awareness into a new, more authentic identity.
+Anciently, taking on a new name on the yogic path was a rite of passage, a natural evolution.
 The new name would represent the essence of who they had always been, revealed over time, through their journey; and so it is with Bodhi Yoga™.

-At Bodhi Yoga, by simply showing up to classes, workshops, certifications, etc., students and teachers alike, give ourselves permission to mature in the practice.
-If you are interested in delving deeper into the wisdom and traditions of yoga, we invite you, to learn more about our certification programs HERE
+At Bodhi Yoga, simply showing up to classes, workshops, certifications, etc., gives students and teachers alike permission to mature in the practice.
+If you are interested in delving deeper into the wisdom and traditions of yoga, we invite you to learn more about our certification programs HERE

-• Our vision is to create a yoga community of like-minded teachers, students and apprentices, that approach yoga from an awakened perspective.
-At Bodhi Yoga, our primary intention is to facilitate your personal yoga practice, within the walls of the center.
+Our vision is to create a yoga community of like-minded teachers, students, and apprentices that approach yoga from an awakened perspective.
+At Bodhi Yoga, our primary intention is to facilitate your personal yoga practice within the Bodhi Yoga Center and our beautiful outdoor labyrinth space.

 We do our best to retain the feel of the neighborhood yoga studio, no phones, or cash register; just a sacred space, and the echo of an OM, where the essence of who we are, deep inside, is allowed to surface.

-By setting the external distractions aside, we foster the ability to lace the peace in the present moment, with the potentials of the rest of our life.
-Patanjali, the father of yoga , put it like this:
+By setting the external distractions aside, we foster the ability to lace peace in the present moment, with the potential of the rest of our lives.
+Patanjali, the father of yoga, put it like this:

-“When you are inspired by some great purpose, some extraordinary project, all your thoughts break their bonds, your mind transcends limitations, your consciousness expands in every direction; and you find yourself in a new, great and wonderful world…Dormant forces, faculties and talents become alive in you, and you discover yourself to be a greater person, by far, that you ever dreamed yourself to be.”
+“When you are inspired by some great purpose, some extraordinary project, all your thoughts break their bonds, your mind transcends limitations, your consciousness expands in every direction; and you find yourself in a new, great and wonderful world…Dormant forces, faculties, and talents become alive in you, and you discover yourself to be a greater person, by far, than you ever dreamed yourself to be.”

-We’re honored by the opportunity to serve as guide, while the Guru of yoga teaches you how to feel more healthy, happy and vital.
-Each yoga experience you have here is as individual to you as your own finger-print.
+We’re honored by the opportunity to serve as a guide, while the Guru of yoga teaches you how to feel healthier, happier, and more vital.
+Each yoga experience you have here is as individual to you as your own fingerprint.
 We cherish the opportunity to assist you in discovering the wisdom and power of yoga, as you develop a supportive and life-long practice.